Noddin-Robotmakers/Website/Collaborative-Coding-and-Website-Building-with-GitHub.md

 ![GitHub](Media/Images/Learned-Tools/Visual-Studio-Code.png)

-Visual Studio Code has __automated code checkers__ that help us write __code faster__ and with much __fewer mistakes__.
+Visual Studio Code has __automated code checkers__ that help us __code faster__ and with much __fewer mistakes__.

 ### Sourcetree

 ![Sourcetree](Media/Images/Learned-Tools/Sourcetree.png)

-Sourcetree __makes it a lot simpler for us to work with Git, with is a useful but difficult tool__ for tracking code.
+Sourcetree __makes it a lot simpler for us to work with Git, which is a useful but difficult tool__ for tracking code.
 Sourcetree __shows visually the changes__ we have made or are making to our code.

 ## Collaborative Coding for Team Website

 ![GitHub Pages](Media/Images/Learned-Tools/GitHub-Pages.jpg)

 After we nearly finished our robot game coding, we decided to work on something new: a __website (this very one!) to share all of our learning experiences and memories__!
-We chose to use GitHub Pages because it was easy to use and we already knew how to work with GitHub.
+We have chosen to use GitHub Pages because it is easy to use and we already know how to work with GitHub.

 While working with GitHub Pages, we have learned related tools for website building:

-- We use __Markdown__ to write __content on the pages__;
+- We use __Markdown__ to write __content for our pages__;
 - __Jekyll__ then turns the Markdown files to the web pages;
 - __HTML__ helps us adjust the layout;
 - __CSS__ helps us change the look and feel to make them visually nice.